LarsN-hub/PyDoug/README.md

 into the napari window if desired, but they can also be imported here.
 This widget can also import h5-type files and (theoretically) any file that the Pillow library can handle: https://pillow.readthedocs.io/en/stable/handbook/tutorial.html.
 - "File Path": click "Select file" to open a file selector dialog to locate the file.
-- "Import File": click to import the file.
+- "Import File" button: click to import the file.

 **Import File Sequence**

 A widget for importing sequences of files contained in a folder.
 - "Directory Path": click "Choose directory" to open a directory selector dialog to locate the folder containing the images.
-- "Import File Sequence": click to import the file sequence.
+- "Import File Sequence" button: click to import the file sequence.

 **Export Image(s)**

 A wiget for exporting images (2D or 3D).
-- "Image" drop-down: Images in the layer list.
+- "Image" drop-down: images in the layer list.
 Select the image to export.
-- "Method" drop-down: Available export formats (tiff or hdf5)
+- "Method" drop-down: available export formats (tiff or hdf5)
-- "Multi Page" checkbox: Leave checked if "Method" is "Tiff" to export as multi-page (3D) tiff.
+- "Multi Page" checkbox: leave checked if "Method" is "Tiff" to export as multi-page (3D) tiff.
 Otherwise exports as tiff sequence.
   Has no functionality if "Method" is "HDF5".
 - "Save Folder": click "Choose directory" to open a directory selector dialog to locate the save folder.
 Note that a folder will be created in this folder if exporting as a tiff sequence.
 - "Save Name": type in a name for the exported image(s).
 This will be the name of the folder if exporting as a tiff sequence.
-- "Export Image(s)": click to export the image(s).
+- "Export Image(s)" button: click to export the image(s).

 **Export Parameters**